rafaeldias/async/README.md

 async.Waterfall(tasks async.Tasks, args ...interface{}) ([]interface[}, error)
 ```

 Waterfall will execute all the functions in sequence, each returning their results to the next.
-If the last returning value of the function is of type `error`, then this value will not be passed to the next function, see [returning error](#returning-error) .
+If the last returning value of the function is of type `error`, then this value will not be passed to the next function.
+If an error occur in any of the functions to be executed, the next function will not be executed, and the error will be returned to the caller.
+See [returning error](#returning-error).

 - `tasks` is a slice of functions that will be executed in series.
 - `args` are optional parameters that will be passed to the first task.